Multi-kink brane in Gauss-Bonnet gravity and its stability

 \section{Acknowledgements}

+We thank the anonymous referee for his/her important comments for the revision of this paper.
 This work was supported in part by the National Key Research and Development Program of China (Grant No. 2020YFC2201503), the National Natural Science Foundation of China (Grants No. 11875151, No. 12105126, and No. 12047501), the China Postdoctoral Science Foundation (Grant No. 2021M701531), the 111 Project (Grant No. B20063), and the Fundamental Research Funds for the Central Universities (Grant No.~lzujbky-2020-it04, No. lzujbky-2021-pd08).
 Y.X.
 Liu was supported by Lanzhou City's scientific research funding subsidy to Lanzhou University.